carpentries/instructor-training/episodes/05-memory.md

 > variously known as *constructivist*, *discovery*, *problem-based*, *experiential*
 > or *inquiry-based* learning.
 >
+> You may have heard of some of these strategies, and they are not without
+> merit!
+But they frequently run aground, and when they do it tends to be
+> because of something we call cognitive overload.
+>
+> Cognitive load theory, introduced by Kirshner et al.
-> Cognitive load theory came out a response to these approaches (in a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kirschner-paper]".)
+>  (in a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kirschner-paper]".) in response to the
-> This paper argued that minimal-guidance approaches to teaching ignore both what we know
+> popularity and uneven success of these approaches, applies what we know about
-> about human cognitive architecture and evidence from many research studies showing that
+> human cognitive architecture to understand why minimal guidance often fails.
-> minimally-guided instruction is less effective than guided learning.
 >
 > Minimally-guided instruction requires learners to simultaneously
 > master a domain's factual content